zargony/appserver/README.md

 Setup
 -----

-To run applications, you need to initialize a server directory first.
+To run applications, you need to initialize an appserver directory first.
 To do so, create an empty directory and run `appserver init` in it.

     $ mkdir /var/webapps
     $ cd /var/webapps
     $ appserver init

-A server directory holds configuration files and applications in subdirectories.
-You can customize things by editing the `appserver.yml` configuration. **Any other file/directory is updated automatically and should not be modified manually.**
+An appserver directory holds configuration files and everything needed to run multiple applications (application code, temp files, log files, ...).
+You can customize settings by editing the `appserver.yml` configuration file. **All other files are updated automatically and should not be modified manually.**

-Modify your system's Monit configuration (e.g. `/etc/monit/monitrc` on Ubuntu) to include the generated `monitrc` at the bottom and reload Monit.

-*/etc/monit/monitrc:*

-    ⋮
-    include /var/webapps/monitrc

-Modify your system's Nginx configuration (e.g. `/etc/nginx/nginx.conf` on Ubuntu) to include the generated `nginx.conf` **inside a `http` statement** and reload Nginx.
+Modify your system's Nginx configuration (e.g. `/etc/nginx/nginx.conf` on Ubuntu) to include the generated `nginx.conf` **inside a `http` statement**.
+Reload Nginx to apply the configuration changes.

 */etc/nginx/nginx.conf:*